 Home valuation If you want to buy more shares, the minimum amount you can buy is an extra 10%.
 When you do this, you'll need to pay for a valuation by a surveyor who is registered with the Royal Institution of Chartered Surveyors (RICS).
-The estimated current cost is £225.
+The estimated current cost is £225. ---------------- --

 You will need to arrange the valuation.
 If you need to arrange the valuation, you can find a registered surveyor on the RICS website.

-For more information, see section 6, 'Buying more shares', in the 'Key information about shared ownership' document.
-Share purchase administration fees The administration fee for buying more shares will be £350 plus VAT.
+For more information, see section 6, 'Buying more shares', in the different formation and the section of the registered surveyor of the section of the sect Share purchase administration fees in the 'Key information about shared ownership' document.
+The administration fee for buying more shares will be £350 plus VAT.
 Your legal adviser's fees If you require legal advice when buying more shares, you are responsible for paying your own legal fees.
 Regardless of whether you require legal advice, it is likely that your mortgage lender will require you to instruct a suitably qualified legal adviser if you are borrowing money to fund any purchase of additional shares.
 The landlord is responsible for paying their own legal fees related to share purchase transactions.